falconsmilie/phospy/docs/reference_bundles.md

 - `kinase_family`
 - `kinase_group`

-Scores are preserved as numeric provider-scale values.
-PhosPy does not treat Kinase Library scores as probabilities, does not normalize them into the internal motif-frequency scorer, and does not force them into the kinase-substrate map shape.
+Scores are preserved as numeric provider-scale values in the loaded resource.
+Workflow motif scores are normalized support scores for within-run ranking; they are not calibrated probabilities and do not replace kinase-substrate reference membership or activity inference.

 Loaded resources include explicit provenance: